Notes on the Geography of Oklahoma: Midtown Oklahoma City

 We're back to the big lots.
 Here's the subdivider's original plat for the McClure Addition.

-And here's the plat for Classen's Highland Parked Addition.
-Who knows why Park became Parked?
-Small mystery.
-The lots, in any case, are not as spacious as McClure's but were still very large, and they would soon be occupied by the new city's wealthiest residents.
+And here's the plat for Classen's Highland Park Addition.
+The lots are not as spacious as McClure's but they are still very large, and they would soon be occupied by the new city's wealthiest residents.